Northern Wet-Mesic Hardwood Forest - MHn46

 - Re-initiate a stand as would severe surface fire to create open to very large gap habitat lacking fire-sensitive trees.

 - Maintain a stand as would light surface fire to create large-gap habitat for fire-resistant trees.

 Modern MHn46 forests are commonly affected by windthrow, either directly or as a consequence of trees weakened by disease, pests, or accumulated wounding and rot.
-Climate change has increased the frequency and intensity of straight-line damaging winds, thus windthrow is expected to continue as an important disturbance and silvicultural consideration.
-Fire no longer affects the composition of the forest due to suppression efforts, and this has changed these forest more so than logging.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
+Fire no longer affects the composition of the forest due to suppression efforts, and this has changed these forests more so than logging.
 Commercial logging coupled with the lack of surface fire has resulted in MHn46 forests with less quaking aspen, big-toothed aspen, and white spruce and more sugar maple and basswood than was documented by PLS surveyors in the late 1800s.
 Managing MHn46 stands primarily for balsam fir, balsam poplar, or quaking aspen increases the risk of windthrow because these trees are not wind-firm.
 Managing MHn46 stands in the absence of surface fire increases the risk of losing white pine, northern red oak, and bur oak as potential crop trees.

 Silvicultural strategy for re-initiating MHn46 forests as would severe windthrow

 Emulating windthrow to favor quaking aspen, paper birch, or bur oak